jhjeong314/Proofmood/README.md

 ## 1. Arithmetic expressions

-Before we start working on logical formulas, we prepare some tools for parsing and displaying the AST(abstract syntax tree) in various formats such as Polish notation, RPN, infix notation with $\LaTeX$ enabled, and bussproof style tree.
+Before we start working on logical formulas, we prepare some tools for parsing and displaying the AST(abstract syntax tree) of arithmetic expressions in various formats such as Polish notation, RPN, infix notation with $\LaTeX$ enabled, and bussproof style tree.

 1. LaTeX in Jupyter Notebook (`latex_in_jupyternotebook.ipynb`)
   [GitHub](./tests/latex_in_jupyternotebook.ipynb) | [Google Colab](https://colab.research.google.com/drive/1JRn8m4_t77R-gJqjFSXiKaikWcDMQAnS?usp=sharing)